planet of lana 2 children of the leaf vs Replaced

 Pick planet of lana 2 children of the leaf if

-• You enjoy short, hand-painted indies like Inside or Limbo
+• You enjoy hand-painted indies under 8 hours.

 Pick Replaced if